Pros and Cons of Living in Australia in 2025

 12. Cost of Living

-Despite being a developed country, the cost of living in Australia is comparatively lower than other Western countries, making it an attractive destination for expats and students.
+Despite being a developed country, the cost of living in Australia is comparatively lower than in other Western countries, making it an attractive destination for expats and students.

-The cost of living in Australia is approximately INR 97,500 per month, excluding rent.
+The cost of living in Australia is approximately INR 86,152 per month, excluding rent.
 This amount covers various daily expenses such as food, medical care, and transportation.
 Rent in Australia is, on average, 18.9% lower than in the United States.
 Cities like Adelaide and Perth are generally more affordable compared to Sydney and Melbourne.

 13. Wildlife

-14. Food & Wine culture
+14. Food & Wine Culture

 Australia is a melting pot of traditional food and diverse culture, with a fusion of different cuisines and a thriving wine industry, making it a haven for food and wine enthusiasts.

 The seas around Australia offer an abundance of high-quality seafood.
-Indian grocery stores in Australia are well-stocked with a wide variety of Indian foods like masala spices, coconut milk etc.
+Indian grocery stores in Australia are well-stocked with a wide variety of Indian foods like masala spices, coconut milk, etc.

 To find the best Indian grocery store for your needs, it's advisable to research online first.
 This allows you to find a store that carries the stuff you want and has the layout and atmosphere you prefer.

-15. Good quality of air and water
+15. Good Quality of Air and Water

 The air quality index of Australia is among some of the cleanest in the world.
 Thus, improving physical health and overall well-being, and reducing the risk of respiratory and other illnesses caused by pollution or contaminated water sources.